Working Effectively with Japanese Counterparts: 2. Communication Style

-- Twenty minute narrated slideshow in English on communicating with Japanese colleagues and partners with case studies illustrating different preferences and practical strategies for overcoming communication gaps
+- Two 9 minute video screencasts in English on communicating with Japanese colleagues and partners with case studies illustrating different preferences and practical strategies for overcoming communication gaps

 - Country backgrounds for each preference for Japan, Belgium, China, Czech Republic, France, Germany, Hungary, India, Korea, Mexico, Netherlands, Philippines, Poland, Russia, Spain, Sweden, Thailand, UK, USA and Vietnam

-- A course certificate certifying 1 hour of Continuing Professional Development is available
+- A course certificate certifying completion and passing of 1 hour of Continuing Professional Development is available

 What people have said about this course: